AdobeDocs/analytics.en/help/analyze/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md

 >[!IMPORTANT]
 >
 >Anomaly Detection has been removed from the Reports & Analytics feature set and is now available only via Analysis Workspace.
-Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to “daily-granularity” Anomaly Detection in Workspace.
+Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to "daily-granularity" Anomaly Detection in Workspace.
 For more information, see [Anomaly Detection and Contribution Analysis Entitlements](/help/analyze/analysis-workspace/virtual-analyst/contribution-analysis/ca-tokens.md#section_9278D58F21A840AA9B1ED1BD07A1EF0A).

 Anomaly Detection provides a statistical method to determine how a given metric has changed in relation to previous data.